 Late fall….the leaves are past peak and tumbling to the forest floor.
 In their stead comes snow sprinkled across our mountain peaks, and cozy, abundant adventures.
-What is the best thing to do in the White Mountains during October and November?
+What is the best thing to do in the White Mountains during late October and early November?
 We’d say a throwback train ride, a self-guided tour of our haunted spots, and local tax-free shopping, but there’s so much more to see.
 Take the next few paragraphs as your free ticket to fall daydreaming.
 The adventure part?
 That’s up to you!

 ROLL THROUGH THE DAY ABOARD A TRAIN